Horse-drawn omnibus

-A horse-bus or horse-drawn omnibus was a large, enclosed, and sprung horse-drawn vehicle used for passenger transport before the introduction of motor vehicles.
-It was widely used in the 19th century in the United States, Europe, and other nations where horse-drawn transport was used and was one of the most common means of public transportation in cities.
+A horse-drawn omnibus is a large enclosed horse-drawn vehicle, used for passenger transport before the rise of motor vehicles.
+They were widely used in the 19th century in Europe, North America, and other nations where horse-drawn transport was used, and was a common means of urban public transportation.
 In a typical arrangement, two wooden benches along the sides of the passenger cabin held sitting passengers facing each other.
-The driver sat on a separate, front-facing bench, typically in an elevated position outside the passengers' enclosed cabin.
-In the main age of horse buses, many of them were double-decker buses.
-On the upper deck, which was uncovered, the longitudinal benches were arranged back to back.
+The driver sat on an elevated seat outside in front.
+Some omnibuses were double-deckers with an open upper deck.